Boolean Decision Rules via Column Generation: Numerical Evaluation

 We used standard “dummy”/“one-hot” coding to binarize categorical variables into multiple $X_j = x$ indicators, one for each category $x$, as well as their negations $X_j \neq x$.
 For numerical features, there are two common approaches.
 The first is to discretize by binning into intervals and then encode as above with categorical features.
 The second is to compare with a sequence of thresholds, again including negations (e.g. $X_j \leq 1$, $X_j \leq 2$ and $X_j > 1$, $X_j > 2$).
 For these experiments, we used the second comparison method, as also recommended in \cite{wang2017,su2016}, with sample deciles as thresholds.
 Furthermore, features were binarized in the same way for all classifiers in this comparison, which all rely on discretization (but not for LR and SVM in the SM).
 Thus the evaluation controls for binarization method in addition to using the same training-test splits for all classifiers.

 We first evaluated the accuracy-simplicity trade-offs achieved by our CG algorithm as well as BRS, AM, and BCD, methods that explicitly perform this trade-off.
-We used an overall time limit of 300 seconds for training and a time limit of 45 seconds for solving the Pricing Problem in each iteration.
+For CG, we used an overall time limit of 300 seconds for training and a time limit of 45 seconds for solving the Pricing Problem in each iteration.
+Low time limits were chosen partly due to practical considerations of running the algorithm multiple times (e.g.~for CV) on many datasets, and partly to demonstrate the viability of IP with limited computation.
 As in Section~\ref{sec:prob}, complexity is measured as the number of rules in the rule set plus the total number of conditions in the rules.
 For each algorithm, the parameter controlling model complexity (bound $C$ in \eqref{eq:mp_complexity}, regularization parameter $\theta$ in \cite{su2016}, multiplier $\kappa$ in prior hyperparameter $\beta_l = \kappa \abs{\cA_l}$ from \cite{wang2017}) is varied, resulting in a set of complexity-test accuracy pairs.
 A sample of these plots is shown in Figure~\ref{fig:pareto} with the full set in the SM.
 Line segments connect points that are Pareto efficient, i.e., not dominated by solutions that are more accurate and at least as simple or vice versa.
-CG dominates the other algorithms in $7$ out of $15$ datasets in the sense that its Pareto front is consistently higher; it nearly does so on a $8$th dataset (tic-tac-toe) and on a $9$th (banknote), all algorithms are very similar.
+CG dominates the other algorithms in $8$ out of $16$ datasets in the sense that its Pareto front is consistently higher; it nearly does so on a $9$th dataset (tic-tac-toe) and on a $10$th (banknote), all algorithms are very similar.
 BRS, AM, and BCD each achieve (co-)dominance only one or two times, e.g.~in Figure~\ref{fig:pareto:musk} for AM.
 Among cases where CG does not dominate are the highest-dimensional datasets (musk and gas, although for the latter CG does attain the highest accuracy given sufficient complexity) and ones where AM and/or BCD are more accurate at the lowest complexities.
 BRS solutions tend to cluster in a narrow range despite varying $\kappa$ from $10^{-3}$ to $10^3$.